ServiceNow

 Complete the following steps to add a custom field (dictionary entry), which allows you to track which incidents were created by Validio and which channel (if you have multiple channels from Validio) created the incident.

-- In the ServiceNow UI, navigate to All > System Definitions > Dictionary (
+1. In the ServiceNow UI, navigate to All > System Definitions > Dictionary (the URL for the correct page will end with the slug sys_dictionary_list).

-String. - Column label, Column name: Enter a descriptive name, for example
+• Column label: Enter a descriptive label, for example Validio Channel ID.

 Secure your Webhook Secret